 Kansas City Eviction Project is a collaborative effort involving researchers, community organizers, neighborhood leaders, lawyers, and policymakers.
-We aim to advance a housing justice agenda and build political power with people affected by housing injustice.
+We aim to advance a housing justice agenda in Kansas City and to build sustainable political power with people affected by housing injustice.

 Mrs. Charity is a 30+ year Community Activist / Organizer in Kansas City, MO.
 Her career background includes Neighborhood Mobilizer Supervisor, Team Leader for KCMO’s City Planning’s Neighborhood Strategic Planning Initiative (FOCUS), Mental Health First Aid instructor; Life Skills, Effective Parenting, Child Abuse Protection workshop facilitator, school advisor and community liaison.
 Diane’s passion is to build stronger relationships where civic participation drives community equity.
 She serves as Board Chair for Kansas City Public Television’s Community Advisory Board, founding and current member of Crossroads Charter Schools, past and current President of several (Urban Core) Neighborhood Associations.